Opinion | From Limbaugh to Trump: A historian of the right wing explains Rush’s real legacy

 Greg Sargent: Where do you situate Rush Limbaugh in the history of the modern conservative movement?

 Rick Perlstein: Enormously influential.
 Enormously efficacious.
-Beginning in 1989 I was listening to Limbaugh, when he was just starting as a national figure.
+Beginning in 1989, I was listening to Limbaugh when he was just starting as a national figure.
 I watched his evolution.

 What was evident to me right away was his ability to give people a sense that they were part of a community, part of a movement.
 In the case of politically alienated reactionary white males, they had an ally who would watch their back.